allenai/SciRIFF/README.md

   # --use_batch_api [to allow batch API]
 ```

 For MUP and Qasper we use OpenAI API as LM judge.
-When batch API is enabled, batch job ID will be printed.
-Take this number down.
-You will need to retrieve the ouput file to corresponding director `results/metrics/by_model/{model_name}/{mup_single_document_summarization|qasper_abstractive_qa}/lm_judge_raw.json`.
-We offer tool scripts `batch_jobs.py`, `batch_cancel.py`, and `retrieval_batch_job.py` to help you manage status, retrieve output, and cancel jobs if needed.
-After retrieving outputs to right directory, rerun the `compute_science_metrics.py` command to generate full scores.
+When batch API is enabled, batch job ID will be stored at `results/metrics/by_model/{model_name}/{mup_single_document_summarization|qasper_abstractive_qa}/lm_judge_mapping.json`.
+We offer tool scripts `batch_jobs.py`, `batch_cancel.py`, and `retrieval_batch_job.py` to help you monitor status, retrieve specific job outputs, and cancel jobs if needed.
+When batch job is finished, rerun the `compute_science_metrics.py` command to retrieve job results and generate full scores.

 If you've run predictions `predict_eleuther.py` on multiple models, this will evaluate all models for which predictions are available under `results/predictions`.
 Metrics for each model will be saved to `results/metrics/by_model/{model_name}`; there will be a subfolder for each task including cleaned-up predictions and detailed metrics.